 The new JNU VC’s statement has bad grammar.
 So?

 I strongly disagree with some criticism that has emerged on Twitter against the new JNU vice-chancellor Santishree Pandit.
-The object of criticism is a statement that Pandit has apparently drafted and in which she states, broadly, what she considers to … Continue reading
+The object of criticism is a statement that Pandit has apparently drafted and in which she states, broadly, what she considers to be her mandate.
+In response, BJP MP Varun Gandhi wrote: Here are screenshots of tweets …

 The unclosed clause and other things about commas